Leave Policy in the Philippines – An Overview

 9. Emergency or calamity leave

-Entitlement: Some companies provide leave during natural calamities or emergencies, although this depends on the company’s decision.
+Entitlement: Some companies provide leave during natural disasters or emergencies, although this depends on the company’s decision.

 Employers in the Philippines must adhere to these leave policies stipulated by the labor law and ensure that their company policies align with legal requirements.
 The implementation of these leave policies should be communicated to all employees.